ZahinFuad/first-repo-trial/README.md

 To get the files from GITHUB to my pc
 1. Navigate to the directory where the files will be.
 2. "git clone link" like before.
+3. Done.